 What Mini-Tools.uk is

 Mini-Tools.uk publishes small, practical tools for people who need quick answers or simple browser utilities.
-Some pages help with UK finance estimates, while others support developer, image, PDF, text and security tasks.
+Some pages provide UK calculator estimates, while others support developer, image, PDF, text, security and privacy tasks.

 The site is built around ordinary use cases: checking a salary estimate, formatting JSON, compressing an image, comparing text, generating a secure password, or estimating the cost of an AI API call.